Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Page Metafields

-Page metafield example on blog page
+Page metafield in the blog article.

 Blog Metafields

-Blog metafield example on blog page
+Blog metafield on the blog page.

 Blog Pages Metafields